lozalojo/sw-deck-customizer/README.md

 * filename: the file name of the image file depicting the card.
 * name: the name of the card.
 * effect: the effect of the card, to be printed in the details of the full detail card window.

+Note on the format:

+* You have to escape special characters: \" instead of ", and use html codes: &amp; instead of &.
+* Path to files must be relative to i.images (see parameters) directory, using '/' dir separator (as in linux), instead of windows' '\'.

 ## How to run the program